-The African continent has been getting a lot of attention lately by entrepreneurs.
-Many economic forecasters has pivoted the continent as the new frontier for growth in almost every sector imaginable.
+The African continent has been getting a lot of attention lately from entrepreneurs.
+Many economic forecasters have pivoted the continent as the new frontier for growth in almost every sector imaginable.
 While the continent still has many challenges, it is growing and expanding in many ways.
-A number of African leaders are starting to implement polices that make their nations attractive places to do business.
+A number of African leaders are starting to implement policies that make their nations attractive places to do business.
+As such, Africa is steadily becoming an a paradise for entrepreneurs.

 Africa is probably home to the most fertile business prospects on the planet.
 The continent is trying to catch up with its more developed counterparts.
 Yet, many African nations still lag behind in infrastructure development.
 This makes the continent a goldmine for entrepreneurs who are willing and ready to contribute to the dynamic growth of the continent.